deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/installation.rst

 To shut deegree webservices down, switch back to the terminal window and press ``CTRL+C`` or simply close it.

 .. tip::
-  If you want to run deegree webservices on system startup automatically, consider installing `Apache Tomcat 8/7 <http://tomcat.apache.org>`_ as a system service.
+  If you want to run deegree webservices on system startup automatically, consider installing `Apache Tomcat 8/9 <http://tomcat.apache.org>`_ as a system service.
 Afterwards, download the WAR version of deegree webservices and deploy it into your Tomcat installation (e.g. by copying the WAR file into the ``webapps`` folder).
 Consult the Tomcat documentation for more information and options.

 .. rubric:: Footnotes

-.. [#f1] In case you consider to run Oracle JDK 6 or 7 be aware that both versions are out of maintenance and reached EOF.
+.. [#f1] Oracle JDK 7 and earlier are not supported anymore, be aware that those versions are out of maintenance and reached EOF.
+.. [#f11] This requires an installation of Docker Community or Enterprise Edition, download Docker from `www.docker.com <https://www.docker.com/>`_.
-.. [#f2] A Servlet 2.5 compliant web container is required.
-We recommend using the latest Apache Tomcat 8 release.
+.. [#f2] A Java Servlet 2.5 compliant container is required.
+We recommend using the latest `Apache Tomcat 8 <http://tomcat.apache.org/>`_ release.
+.. [#f3] As of deegree 3.4.0 the ZIP distribution bundle is deprecated and the download links are removed from the website.
+Download the ZIP from the `Nexus repository <http://repo.deegree.org/content/groups/public/org/deegree/deegree-webservices-tomcat-bundle/>` instead.